Choose your language

 The age of cloud

-Recent years have seen an acceleration in organizations moving to the cloud, driven by the appeal of remote access for employees and enhanced security compared with on-premises file storage.
-Over time, cloud storage solutions became more advanced – what started as a convenient way to share files with people outside the org eventually replaced traditional file servers.
+Over time, cloud storage solutions became more advanced – what started as a convenient way to share files with people outside the organization eventually replaced traditional file servers.
 Little by little, SaaS vendors began adding extra features that had long been a pipe dream, such as working on documents directly within web browsers, reducing the need for packaging, testing and deploying apps.

 The shift to the cloud has led to the rise of SaaS providers, who design and manage specialized solutions to cater to other business needs.
-As organizations adopt more of these subscription-based cloud services, fewer of their core systems run on their own servers.
+As organizations adopt more of these subscription-based cloud services, fewer core systems run on their own servers.

 Understanding the barriers for print